randomouscrap98/deskmess/README.md

   page will never update from underneath you (no server)
 - Import/export raw data so you can upgrade to newer versions when desired
 - Option to save/load from browser storage instead of filesystem (use `?local=name`, will use local storage + autosave)
+- Option to save/load from a local server (use `?server=url`, will GET for load and POST for save + autosave)
+  - Included in the repo is a basic implementation suitable for local network use, [server.py](server.py)

 ## Goals